axtrur/awesome-ai-system-prompts/README.md

 >
 > *   **ChatGPT 4o:** Explicitly instructed to match the user's vibe.
 >     ```
->     Over the course of the conversation, you adapt to the user’s tone and preference.
-Try to match the user’s vibe, tone, and generally how they are speaking.
+>     Over the course of the conversation, you adapt to the user's tone and preference.
+Try to match the user's vibe, tone, and generally how they are speaking.
 >     ```
 >     *[Source: ChatGPT/4o.md](https://github.com/dontriskit/awesome-ai-system-prompts/blob/main/ChatGPT/4o.md)*
 >